ChenxingWang93/learning-webgl/obsidian/Lights/Point lights.md

 The concept of point lights is very similar to how lightbulbs work in the real world.
 Light is casted from a point and emited radially.
 A very easy way to make this is to compute the [[Operations in JavaScript#Vector dot product|dot product]] between the normal vector and the vector pointing to the light.
 If they are parallel, the face is facing the light and it gets brighter: if they are different, the face is looking away and it gets darker.

+This is very similar to how [[Directional lights|directional lights]] work, but in that case the dot product is the same for each pixel of the face, whereas in this case the result is different for each pixel (see diagram below).

+<iframe class="webgl_example noborder" style="width: 500px; height: 400px;" src="https://webgl2fundamentals.org/webgl/lessons/resources/point-lighting.html"></iframe>

 >If we wanted to make this more realistic, we could easily take into account the distance of the pixel to the light, but here we will keep things as simple as possible.

-<iframe class="webgl_example noborder" style="width: 500px; height: 400px;" src="https://webgl2fundamentals.org/webgl/lessons/resources/point-lighting.html"></iframe>

 First we will create our **vertex shader**.
 Here we will simply compute the vector from this vertex (`a_position`) to the point light (`v_surfaceToLight`).
-First, we pass 2 uniforms:
+We need to pass 2 uniforms:

 - The global point light position (`u_lightWorldPosition`)
 - The global transformation of the geometry / **world matrix** (`u_world`).